Extradition to the US

 Grounds for Refusal of Extradition to the USA

-1. The principle of political crime: if an individual is accused of a political crime (for example, treason or espionage).
+1. Political crime: if an individual is accused of a political crime (for example, treason or espionage).

-2. The risk of the death penalty: many countries refuse to extradite individuals to the US if there is a possibility of a death sentence being imposed.
+2. The risk of the death penalty: many countries refuse to extradite individuals to foreign country if there is a possibility of a death sentence being imposed.

 3. Human rights violation: if there is a risk of torture or unfair judicial proceedings in the requesting country.